TDQuering/ambulights-source/README.md

 ## Dependencies

 Our project uses many of python's builtin libraries.
-It specifically uses `time`, `datetime`, `threading`, `queue`, `random`, and `enum`.
+It specifically uses `time`, `datetime`, `threading`, `queue`, `random`, `math` and `enum`.
 It also uses `graphics.py`, an open-source graphics library created by John Zelle, so special thanks to him for providing such a useful piece of software for free.
 You can find it [here](https://mcsp.wartburg.edu/zelle/python/graphics.py) if you're interested.
 The version that we use is also stored in this repository.

 ## This Version

-This is a __development__ version.
+This is a __stable__ version.
-Status: __Working.__ This version of the code will run.
-However, the `Route` feature which we are in the middle of implementing currently does nothing.
+Status: __Working.__

+## Future Development
+There are still some minor improvements that could be made.
+For example, it would be better if the triangle waited for the intersection to change before moving.
+However, that has not yet been implemented as it would probably take a good amount of time to get working properly.